 Now that you are all prepped for your release.
-Let’s take a look at the top 10 ways to promote your release:
+Let’s take a look at the best way to promote your music:

-This is an artist’s bread and butter and one of the best ways to promote your new record is to perform it live at gigs.
+This is an artist’s bread and butter and one of the best ways to promote your music is to perform it live at gigs.

 Set up a few local gigs over your 6-week pre-release campaign.

-Be sure to take some copies of your single or some flyers with the download link on it so that people can pre-order it.
+Be sure to take some copies of your single or some flyers with the download link on them so that people can pre-order them.